Department Website: http://careeradvancement.uchicago.edu

 - Grants and apprenticeships to help support students working in unpaid internships and student-initiated projects

-Students interested in a career in law should use the resources provided by the UChicago Careers in Law program, which is organized and managed by the Career Advancement.
-UChicago Careers in Law supports students as they explore their interest in law through programming, internships, and advising.
+Students interested in a career in law should use the resources provided by the UChicago Careers in Law program, which is organized and managed by the Career Advancement office.
+UChicago Careers in Law supports students as they explore their interest in law through programming, internships, treks, and advising.

-Advising: Students have access to one-on-one advising with the program director of UChicago Careers in Law, an expert with extensive experience in the legal field.
-The program director provides students with personalized assistance in career exploration and planning, finding job and internship opportunities that match their interests, and preparing application materials for those positions.
-UChicago Careers in Law also assists students in targeting law schools, preparing successful applications, and choosing the most appropriate law school.
+Advising: Students have access to one-on-one advising with the program director and assistant director of UChicago Careers in Law, experts with extensive experience in the legal field.
+The directors provide students with personalized assistance in career exploration and planning, finding job and internship opportunities that match their interests, and preparing application materials for those positions.
+UChicago Careers in Law also assists students and College alumni in targeting law schools, preparing successful applications, and choosing the most appropriate law school.

-Workshops and Guest Speakers: UChicago Careers in Law workshops are held throughout the academic year and cover an array of current topics and issues in the field of law.
+Workshops and Guest Speakers: UChicago Careers in Law workshops are held throughout the academic year and cover an array of current topics and issues in the field of law, including an introduction to legal research and writing.
 These programs include alumni lawyers practicing in private, public, and nonprofit sectors who give students an accurate picture of professional experiences across a broad range of fields, including international law, corporate law, public interest, and government services.

 Treks: UChicago Careers in Law students visit public and private institutions in order to gain exposure to a wide range of legal careers and workplaces.
 Local Treks are available to students throughout the academic year and also include opportunities to meet with attorneys in such major legal markets as New York and Washington, DC.

-Mentor Program: With 90 to 100 students participating each year, the Mentor Program creates a community between law students and undergraduates, providing students from the College with guidance and helpful insights into the law school experience.
+Mentor Program: With nearly 100 students participating each year, the Mentor Program creates a community between University of Chicago law students and undergraduates, providing students from the College with guidance and helpful insights into the law school experience.
 The Law School and the College have sustained a very close relationship over the years, and the College is consistently one of the largest feeder undergraduate schools to the Law School.

 Public Policy and Service

 The public and social service sectors cover a wide range of opportunities in government and nonprofits, including domestic and international policy, direct social service, philanthropy and development, and nonprofit consulting and administration, among many others.
-The UChicago Careers in Public Policy and Service program works with students interested in the government and nonprofit sectors, which include a diverse range of careers.
-Employers in these arenas look for individuals with a deep commitment to their organization's mission, and students who pursue courses of study that are interesting and exciting to them will be most successful in government and nonprofit careers.
-Through their rigorous academic studies, University of Chicago students learn many essential skills necessary to contribute meaningfully in the service fields.
-These include extensive qualitative and quantitative research skills, the ability to analyze complex problems and develop creative and effective solutions, exemplary written and oral communication skills, and the ability to manage and prioritize numerous projects and commitments.
+The Fried Public Policy and Service Program engages with students interested in the diverse range of government and nonprofit careers.
+Employers in these arenas look for individuals with deep commitment to their organization's mission.
+Through their rigorous academic studies, University of Chicago students learn the essential skills necessary to contribute meaningfully in service fields, including qualitative and quantitative research skills, the ability to analyze complex problems and to develop creative and effective solutions, exemplary written and oral communication skills, and an aptitude for managing and prioritizing numerous projects and commitments.

-UChicago Careers in Public Policy and Service (UCIPPS) programs and advising hours are open to students at all levels, and students may participate in the program at any point during their College years.
-Students interested in public policy and service are encouraged to meet with the UCIPPS advisers to begin to explore their specific areas of interest.
+Fried programs and advising hours are open to students of all levels, and students may participate in the program at any point during their College years.
+Students interested in public policy and service are encouraged to meet with Fried Public Policy and Service Program advisers to explore specific areas of interest.
 Numerous resources are offered to educate students about specific areas within public and social service and to connect them with alumni and employers in their chosen fields.
-These resources include:
+Resources include:

 - Paid internship opportunities with government agencies and nonprofit organizations